-The curriculum in zoology is designed to provide a thorough background in the biology of animals.
-The BS degree requires courses in ecology, evolution, genetics, and vertebrate and invertebrate zoology.
-To become a zoologist the student must also have a good foundation in the related fields of chemistry, physics, and mathematics.
-Zoology provides a background for graduate school and for many applied and professional careers.
+The curriculum in zoology is designed to provide a thorough background in the biology of animals, and prepares students for graduate school and many applied and professional careers.
+The zoology degree requires courses in ecology, evolution, genetics, and vertebrate and invertebrate zoology.
+Students participate in unique research experiences and/or internships, and develop a good foundation in the related fields of chemistry, physics, and mathematics.

 Programs of Study.
 Programs of study leading to MS and PhD degrees are offered in zoology.
 The department emphasizes Ecology and Evolutionary Biology and Environmental Stress.
-Among faculty research interests are behavioral and evolutionary ecology, conservation biology, cytogenetics, ecotoxicology, ecosystem services, ecological immunology, behavioral endocrinology and neuroendocrinology, theoretical ecology, invertebrate ecology, ichthyology, herpetology, ornithology, mammalogy, parasitology, landscape ecology, molecular systematics, population ecology, aquatic and wetland ecology, and science education.
-The department includes the

-Ecotoxicology and Water Quality Research Laboratory and the Oklahoma State University Collection of Vertebrates.
+Among faculty research interests are behavioral and evolutionary ecology, conservation biology, cytogenetics, ecotoxicology, ecosystem services, ecological immunology, behavioral endocrinology and neuroendocrinology, theoretical ecology, invertebrate ecology, ichthyology, herpetology, ornithology, mammalogy, parasitology, landscape ecology, and science education.
+The department includes the Ecotoxicology and Water Quality Research Laboratory and the Oklahoma State University Collection of Vertebrates.